 These tools can be used to store your holiday decor, gift wrap, trees, and all manner of cheer in your basement or attic.
-I have chosen products that fit my top storage requirements: space-saving, durable and budget-friendly.
+These chosen products fit top holiday storage requirements: space-saving, durable and budget-friendly.

-It's worth it to invest is high-quality storage products for holiday decorations because you'll be using them year-after-year for a lifetime.
+It's worth it to invest in high-quality storage products for holiday decorations because you'll be using them year-after-year for a lifetime.

 Storing your ornaments is a bit more time consuming than say, storing your socks, but with the right tools, you can be assured they'll stay safe over the warmer months.

 Raise your hand if you think this is the worst part of holiday storage.
 You're right!
-Luckily I discovered a simple solution: cord wraps.
+Luckily we discovered a simple solution: cord wraps.

 Cord wraps do exactly what they say they'll do, they allow you to wrap the lights around a specially-sized piece of plastic making the lights easier to store in a plastic bin, and--more importantly--easier to un-ravel next year.
 Check out these cord wraps.

 There are so many Martha Stewart-esque options for storing ribbon, but the main decision you need to make is whether you are looking for a ribbon dispenser or ribbon storage?
-If it's storage, I recommend storing ribbon with your gift wrap, if it's a dispenser, here are some options:
+If it's storage, we recommend storing ribbon with your gift wrap.
+If it's a dispenser, here are some options:

 Just like with fake trees, proper storage solutions for wreaths and garland will help them keep their shape.
 Try these:

-For figures both small and large, I like to use project bins.
-Wrap them in either bubble wrap or paper, and store them for the summer.
-Here's what I would include in this group:
+For figures both small and large, we like to use project bins.
+Wrap the items in either bubble wrap or paper, and store them for the summer.
+Here's what this group might include: